tushar7797/Neural-Machine-Translation/Neural-Machine-Translation-master/README.md

 # Neural-Machine-Translation
-Implementing NMT on an IWSLT dataset, using sequence-to-sequence (seq2seq) models, in Tensorflow
+Attempt to implement NMT on an IWSLT dataset, using sequence-to-sequence (seq2seq) models, in Tensorflow

 # Dependencies
 * Python(used v2.7.12)